alvinary/tale/issues/log.md

 * Write down 'old' model of semantic composition
   (DRT with inheritance), check against AMR (Copestake) - this is no longer necessary
 * Grid embedding of trees
+* Sensible addition with several numbers (the simplest approach is having numbers and sums as separate sorts, and copying sum bits to numbers as required (this is a special case of indexed sorts).